hankypoo7/The-blooket-hacks/README.md

-WARNING WHILE USING THE HACKS IT IS POSSIBLE YOU MAY BE BANNED.
+WARNING WHILE USING THE HACKS IT IS POSSIBLE YOU MAY BE POSSIBLY GET BANNED.
 USE AT YOUR OWN RISK.
 I am not responsible for if you get in any trouble while using theese hacks.

 # Blooket-hacks-Hankypoo7-